Delaware has only one congressional district. State lines are drawn by the legislature, as normal legislation.

 Delaware’s state legislative lines are drawn by the state legislature, as a regular statute, subject to gubernatorial veto.

-The legislature’s deadline for producing plans is June 30, 2021, though this deadline is set by statute, and may be altered by the legislature.
+The legislature’s deadline for producing plans was originally June 30, 2021.
+Because the deadline is set by statute, the legislature may change it at any time.
 [29 Del.
-Code § 805] Candidates must file for state legislative primary elections by July 12, 2022.
+Code § 805].
+On June 24, 2021, the legislature adopted a new deadline of Nov.
+7, 2021 for final plans to accommodate the delay in Census data.
+[H.C.R.
+32] Candidates must file for state legislative primary elections by July 12, 2022.
 [15 Del.
 Code § 3101(1)]

-At the moment, the legislative session is scheduled to begin on Jan.
-12, 2021 and end on June 30, 2021.
+The legislative session began on Jan.
+12, 2021, and is currently scheduled to end on June 30, 2021.

 Delaware also prohibits redrawing lines mid-decade, before the next Census; this constraint is also set by statute, and may be altered by the legislature.
 [29 Del.
 Code § 805]